Ready or not, the holidays are here

 6. Shop with coupons.
 Before completing an online purchase, do a quick search of sites, like RetailMeNot, to check for available coupons that can bring down the price.
 You can also use a browser extension, like Honey, which will automatically find and apply coupons while you shop.

 7. Shop early.
-This year, with anticipated delivery delays and supply shortages, it’s best to tackle your holiday shopping early.
+It’s always a good idea to tackle your holiday shopping early.
 Shopping with a clear head, and when the stores are well stocked, will make it easier to stick to your budget.

 8. Buy electronics on Black Friday.
 The Black Friday deals you’ll find on TVs, laptops, audio equipment and other electronics will likely be the best you’ll find all year.